iogbole/israelo/_posts/2023-10-10-ebpf-net-viz.md

 TCP retransmissions aren't inherently bad; they're a fundamental part of how TCP/IP networks function.
 However, when they occur frequently, they can signify network issues that lead to poor application performance.
 A high number of retransmissions can cause:

-* Increased Latency: Packets have to be sent again, which takes extra time.
+* **Increased Latency**: Packets have to be sent again, which takes extra time.
-* Higher CPU Usage: Both sending and receiving systems have to do additional work to handle the retransmissions.
+* **Higher CPU Usage**: Both sending and receiving systems have to do additional work to handle the retransmissions.
-* Bandwidth Inefficiency: Retransmissions consume bandwidth that could be better used by new data.
+* **Bandwidth Inefficiency**: Retransmissions consume bandwidth that could be better used by new data.
-* User Experience Degradation: All the above contribute to a laggy or suboptimal user experience.
+* **User Experience Degradation**: All the above contribute to a laggy or suboptimal user experience.

 <p align="center">
 <img width="600" alt="tcp retransmission" src="https://github-production-user-asset-6210df.s3.amazonaws.com/2548160/273732239-ec8dd025-ea85-4e7f-9ef3-0063ff75f1e0.png">